makersacademy/tic_tac_toe_tech_test/README.md

 * __Win conditions__ - I was stuck trying to evaluate the anti-diagonal.
 My solution: clone the board, mutate it so that anti-diagonal becomes a leading-diagonal, then call my existing diagonal check method.
 With more time, I'd definitely search for a less expensive solution.

 * __Unit boundaries__ - Some units do too much.
 For instance, ‘Board’ properly updates a 2d array, which tracks player’s moves.
 But currently it also prints this array to stdout, a presentation concern belonging elsewhere.
 ‘Game’ is another imperfectly defined unit.
 It passes the player objects tokens, for example, though really token generation should be internal to those objects.

+## TODOs ##

+My time was limited when working on this tech test.
+With more time, my priority would be to find a better architecture for the app.
+I'd extract with the aim of following some of Sandi Metz's advice [here](https://www.youtube.com/watch?v=8bZh5LMaSmE).